 Deal No. 1: The Cavs traded Isaiah Thomas, Channing Frye and their own first-round draft pick to the Lakers.
-They receive Jordan Clarkson and Larry Nance Jr. This is not the Nets’ former pick that the Cavs later got from the Celtics.
+They receive Jordan Clarkson and Larry Nance Jr. The Cavs will keep the Brooklyn Nets’ 2018 first-round pick, which they earned in a trade with the Boston Celtics.

 Deal No. 2: This was a three-team trade in which the Cavs traded Iman Shumpert to the Kings, receiving guard George Hill in return.
 The Cavs also dealt Jae Crowder and Derrick Rose to the Jazz and received Rodney Hood.
 Jazz forward Joe Johnson was traded to the Kings.
 The Jazz are planning on waiving Rose.

 Deal No. 3: The Cavs traded Dwyane Wade to the Miami Heat, receiving a protected second-round draft pick.